rebeccawilliams/oldrebeccawilliamssite/content/pages/speaking.md

       #### Upcoming:

-      *   2/10/2022 from 9:30-15:30 ET @ the Center for Interdisciplinary
+      *   2/10/2022, 9:30-15:30 ET - Center for Interdisciplinary Research on
-      Research on Montreal's *AI in the City: Building Civic Engagement and Public Trust*
+      Montreal's *AI in the City: Building Civic Engagement and Public Trust*

       #### Past: